hjeun/idu/README.md

 python thumos14/test_tfn.py --model_name TFN-ED
 ```
 The code provides the results of TFN-ED, '__mAP of 55.7%__'.
-An AP value for each class are also provided, as reported in our supplementary material.

 __For TVSeries__
 ```
 python tvseries/test_tfn.py --model_name TFN-ED
 ```
 The code provides the results of TFN-ED, '__mcAP of 85.0%__'.
-A cAP value for each class are also provided, as reported in our supplementary material.

 ## Citing IDU
 Please cite our paper in your publications if it helps your research: